 We stuffed ourselves with frosted layer cakes, pies, chewy chocolate brownies, jellied fruit salads, cinnamon rolls, and trays of cookies.
-Yeah, there was a large main course, but we kids had only eyes for the desserts.
-The old fashioned cookie recipe below will let you share the experience.
+Yeah, there was a large main course, but we kids had only eyes for the desserts!

 Mom's Recipe Scrapbooks (c.
 1920s)

-Give Mom's mouth-watering cookies a try.
-They're perfect for taking on family picnics and for serving on special occasions, or anytime.
-I know you'll love eating them too!
+Give Mom's favorite mouth-watering cookies a try.
+They're perfect for taking on family picnics and for serving on special occasions like a family reunion, or anytime.
+I know you'll love eating them yourself too!

 1/2 cup butter